Do you ever feel “not enough” despite being high-achieving, often leaving you exhausted or burnt out?

 -J.R.R.Tolkien

 My journey taught me that healing isn’t linear.
 It’s layered, emotional, sometimes frustrating, and often deeply transformative.
+Therapy, to me, is not about fixing what’s broken, but about creating the conditions for deeper self-connection, clarity, and trust to emerge.

 Real change, I’ve found, doesn’t come from clinical tools alone—it comes from the courage to build genuine connection.
 And trust is something we create together, over time.
 With that connection, we begin to build the safety needed to face the vulnerable emotions we’ve spent years trying to hide.

-That’s why my work isn’t just about technique.
+I believe this work isn’t just about technique.
 It’s rooted in lived experience, mentorship, and the deep inner work I continue to do every day.

-• Existential questions & Identity exploration
+• Identity exploration and existential questions

 Additional training, specialty/focus around trauma informed approaches to promote education and awareness regarding the Commerical Sexual Exploitation of Children (CSEC) and promoting healing/justice for adolescents who have experienced exposure to the traumas of the criminal justice system.
 Please feel free to reach out and we can set up a 20 minute consultation to discuss what you are hoping for and whether I am able to deliver on those requests.